 - using spacing sticks as a reference point to stop margins drifting inward, to help with spacing between words and to align columns

 - start and stop points to provide a student with DCD with clear rules to follow when copying letters and words

 - alternative types of lined paper.
 For example, paper with coloured or raised lines can provide additional visual or tactile input

-- graph paper can be useful for lining up math problems.
+- using graph paper for lining up maths problems.

-- some children benefit from writing on a slant board and/or using pencil grips.
+- some students benefit from writing on a slant board or using pencil grips.

 The two most important